-Khurts Member interpretation. – The sharp transition from the Ongolog Fm diamictite to laminated carbonate of the Khurts Mb is interpreted as a flooding surface associated with eustatic sea-level rise following the termination of the Sturtian glaciation.
+Khurts Member interpretation. – The sharp transition from the Ongolog Fm diamictite to laminated carbonate rocks of the Khurts Mb is interpreted as a flooding surface associated with eustatic sea-level rise following the termination of the Sturtian glaciation.
 Facies associations of the Khurts Mb are consistent with deposition in a subtidal marginal marine setting on a carbonate ramp.
-A shift from laminated micrite in the basal portion of the Khurts Mb to coarser wackestone and grainstone up-section suggests a transition from an outer-ramp to mid-ramp environment (Burchette and Wright, 1992).
+A shift from laminated micrite in the basal portion of the Khurts Mb to coarser wackestone and grainstone up-section suggests a transition from an outer-ramp to middle-ramp environment (Burchette and Wright, 1992).
 Infrequent, tabular carbonate allochems in some of the thicker grainstone beds towards the top of the Khurts Mb are interpreted as rip-up clasts, which, along with the occurrence of domal stromatolitic horizons in adjacent grainstone beds, are interpreted to reflect cyclic shoaling in a relatively energetic upper middle-ramp depositional setting.
-This interpretation is further supported by the appearance of ooids as allochems within some of the larger grainstone beds, suggesting relative proximity and/or intermittent depositional connectivity to shallow, energetic environments above fair-weather-wave base.
+This interpretation is further supported by the appearance of ooids as allochems within some of the larger grainstone beds, suggesting relative proximity and/or intermittent sediment transport connectivity to shallow, energetic environments above fair-weather-wave base.

 Bumbulug Member Description. – The base of the Bumbulug Mb of the Bakh Fm is marked by a sharp transition, from recrystallized dolomite wackestone and grainstone of the uppermost Khurts Mb, to limestone micrite-wackestone, lutite, and rhythmite interbeds.
 In the eastern Khoridol Saridag Range, grainstone and rhythmite beds are stippled with <3 cm-long ellipsoidal black and grey chert nodules, creating a dappled, almost spongelike appearance on the tan- to grey-weathering limestone beds.
 Chert nodules are concentrated primarily in micrite beds, and are associated with 1-3 mm-thick chert interbeds in adjacent rhythmite and lutite.
-Rare chert-free micrite and wackestone beds weather dark grey in contrast to buff-weathering chert-bearing carbonates.
+Rare chert-free micrite and wackestone beds weather dark grey in contrast to tan-weathering chert-bearing carbonates.
 Exposures of the Bumbulug Mb in the western Khoridol Saridag Range and the Darkhat Valley contain less chert.
 Parasequences of micrite and lutite to grainstone and wackestone range in thickness from 0.8-2 m.
 Towards the top of the Bumbulug Mb, wackestone becomes the dominant component of each parasequence.
-Thickness of the Bumbulug Mb is ~100-150 m across an east-west transect of the central Khoridol-Saridag Range (KSR map area, Fig. 3), <50 m in the southern Khoridol Saridag Range and Eg Gol regions (Fig. 1B), and >350 m near Bayan Zurgh (Fig. 1B), south-southwest of the Darkhat Valley.
+Thickness of the Bumbulug Mb is ~100-150 m across an east-west transect of the central Khoridol-Saridag Range (KSR map area, fig. 3), <50 m in the southern Khoridol Saridag Range and Eg Gol regions (fig. 1B), and >350 m near Bayan Zurgh (fig. 1B), south-southwest of the Darkhat Valley.

-Bumbulug Member interpretation. – The base of the Bumbulug Mb is marked by an abrupt shift from relatively energetic, peri-to shallow-subtidal grainstone and wackestone to finely-laminated micrite and lutite.
-This shift is interpreted as a deepening, from a peri- to shallow-subtidal carbonate ramp environment to a deeper, less energetic outer ramp setting, below storm-wave base.
+Bumbulug Member interpretation. – The base of the Bumbulug Mb is marked by an abrupt shift from relatively energetic, peritidal to shallow-subtidal grainstone and wackestone to finely-laminated micrite and lutite.
+This shift is interpreted as a deepening, from a peritidal to shallow-subtidal carbonate ramp environment to a deeper, less energetic outer ramp setting, below storm-wave base.
 This transgressive sequence is followed by abundant wackestone and massive mudstone, interpreted to record a return to more energetic, gravity-driven depositional processes in a mid-ramp environment.
 Despite a substantial increase in stratigraphic thickness to the south-southwest, up-section facies trends are similar throughout the region, with globular chert-bearing micrite overlain by shallowing-upward parasequences at all complete Bumbulug Mb exposures.